We help saving lighthouses around the world! Do you have a lighthouse preservation story we can add? Contact us!

 Bookalighthouse.com cares about the future of lighthouses.
-Therefore we raise attention for the preservation of lighthouses around the world, so also future generations can enjoy these wonderful beacons of hope.
-In the articles published in this Global Lighthouse Preservation section we share information about the great lighthouse saving projects along countless shorelines– and you’re invited to get involved!
+Therefore we raise attention for the preservation of lighthouses around the world.
+We hope also future generations will be able to enjoy these wonderful beacons of hope.
+In the articles published in this Global Lighthouse Preservation sub-section we share information about great lighthouse saving projects along countless shorelines – and you’re invited to get involved!

 As a lighthouse enthusiast you should have seen the Beavertail Lighthouse at least once in your life.
 This beacon is the third-oldest lighthouse in the US and has a great museum where you can find over 250 years of history about this unique spot.
 Read more >>